commsor/titanoboa/README.md

 ## Synopsis
 Titanoboa is fully distributed, highly scalable and fault tolerant workflow orchestration platform.
-It employs hybrid iPaaS and FaaS concepts and runs on the JVM.
+It employs hybrid iPaaS concepts and runs on the JVM.
 You can run it on-premises or in a cloud.

 ![alt Logo](https://s3.eu-central-1.amazonaws.com/www.titanoboa.io/tb-logo-dark-nosubtitle.svg)